isomerpages/ogp-scamshield-suite/index.md

       alt: Image alt text
       image: /images/weekly_bulletin.png
   - infopic:
-      title: Not sure if scam?
-Check on ScamShield Bot
+      title: Not sure if something is a scam?
+Check here
       id: infopic
       description: Received a message or a call, and not sure if it’s a scam?
 Check on the ScamShield Bot.